sfonteneau/samba4-sync-password/README.md

 	Note :

-	- The script gets the different arguments in this way:    script.sh samaccountname password  mail
+	- The script gets the different arguments in this way:    script.sh samaccountname password  mail  (password encode in base64)
 	- replace_domain : This makes it possible to replace the domain of the email field with another domain (that of the domain field of the configuration file)